-Freie Universität Bozen

-Libera Università di Bolzano Università Liedia de Bulsan
+Applying knowledge and understanding:

+Ability to apply environmental analysis in the international market

+Ability to work and communicate in intercultural working environments

+Ability to recognize and apply effective strategies, tools and practices to establish collaboration among cross-cultural and international tourism, travel and leisure organizations

+Ability to potentially successful and sustainable formats in international tourism management

+Making judgments:

-Ability to work and communicate in intercultural working environments Ability to recognize and apply effective strategies, tools and practices to establish collaboration among cross- cultural and international tourism, travel and leisure organizations Ability to potentially successful and sustainable formats in international tourism management Making judgments: Acquire the ability to gather and interpret relevant data to forecast change in the global tourism environment and to make judgments for successful strategies Making judgments on the competitiveness of tourism destinations and firms in an international dynamic environment Have the ability to integrate knowledge and handle complexity for formulating decisions about the impact of global environmental factors on the international tourism market and the market opportunities that may arise.
-Communication skills: Communication skills to present in a consistent and convincing way the development of competitive and sustainable strategies for tourism firms and destinations Communicate information, ideas, problems and solutions related to the identification and exploitation of market opportunities in the international tourism context.
-Learning skills: Develop learning skills that are necessary for students to continue and undertake further study in the field of international tourism management Ability to establish interdisciplinary understanding and links among the heterogeneous required readings about international management and tourism in an autonomous and independent way Ability to apply a historical approach to contextualize, interpret and forecast the (future) evolution of the international tourism market.
+- Acquire the ability to gather and interpret relevant data to forecast change in the global tourism environment and to make judgments for successful strategies - Making judgments on the competitiveness of tourism destinations and firms in an international dynamic environment - Have the ability to integrate knowledge and handle complexity for formulating decisions about the impact of global environmental factors on the international tourism market and the market opportunities that may arise.

+Communication skills:

+- Communication skills to present in a consistent and convincing way the development of competitive and sustainable strategies for tourism firms and destinations - Communicate information, ideas, problems and solutions related to the identification and exploitation of market opportunities in the international tourism context.

+Learning skills:

+- Develop learning skills that are necessary for students to continue and undertake further study in the field of international tourism management - Ability to establish interdisciplinary understanding and links among the heterogeneous required readings

+• about international management and tourism in an autonomous and independent way Ability to apply a historical approach to contextualize, interpret and forecast the (future) evolution of the international tourism market. --- ---
-Assessment ATTENDING STUDENTS:

-One presentation during the semester (30%); final

-written exam (70%).
+Assessment ATTENDING STUDENTS: One presentation in the last week of the semester (30%); final written exam (70%).
 Results of assignments, project work and classroom work are valid for the academic year only in which these activities have taken place and results of these activities cannot be carried over beyond that time frame.
-The presentation will require students to work in groups in order to: read, understand and critically analyse academic papers related to a topic discussed during the lectures; present their ideas about the impact of the topic on local tourism firms and/or destination; and suggest strategies for firms' and/or destination's competitiveness.
+The presentation will require students to work in groups in order to: read, understand and critically analyse academic papers related to a topic discussed during the lectures; present their ideas about the impact of the topic on the case study analysed with the students from the Master in Management of Sustainability and Tourism; and suggest strategies for the destination's competitiveness.
 Beside the presentation, students are required to submit a printed copy of the slides with comments.
 The written exam consists of open questions.
 The open questions will aim to evaluate the students' understanding of theoretical concepts and their ability to use these concepts for analysing and explaining current international tourism management dilemmas.
 The final written exam will last 90 minutes .
 NON-ATTENDING STUDENTS: Final written exam (100%).
 The final written exam consists of open questions.
 The open questions will aim to evaluate the students' understanding of theoretical concepts and their ability to use these concepts for analysing and explaining current international tourism management dilemmas.
-The final written exam will last 120 minutes .
-The final written exam will last 120 minutes .
-Assessment language English Evaluation criteria and criteria for awarding marks EVALUATION CRITERIA: Students will gain marks by providing evidence of: Understanding of knowledge and critical skills for identifying the practical implications of theory into an international tourism management context Ability to apply theoretical concepts in different international tourism business contexts Critical and analytical skills in understanding and solving international tourism business problems Innovative and forward thinking Ability to explain, discuss and synthesise in their own words theoretical concepts.
-ATTENDING STUDENTS:
+The final written exam will last 120 minutes.
+Assessment language English Evaluation criteria and criteria for awarding marks EVALUATION CRITERIA: Students will gain marks by providing evidence of:

+Understanding of knowledge and critical skills for identifying the practical implications of theory into an international tourism management context

+- Ability to apply theoretical concepts in different international tourism business contexts - Critical and analytical skills in understanding and solving international tourism business problems - Innovative and forward thinking - Ability to explain, discuss and synthesise in their own words theoretical concepts.